 The support and involvement of the home and the school district community are essential to achieve educational excellence in the school district.
-The school district strives to maintain an active relationship with the home and the school district community to create within the students an awareness of dignity and worth of the individual, civic responsibility and respect for authority.
+The school district strives to maintain an active relationship with the home and the school district community to create within the students an awareness of dignity and worth of the individual, civic responsibility, and respect for authority.

-Iowa Code §§ 256.11, .11A (2009).
+Legal Reference: Iowa Code §§ 256.11

 - 103 Equal Educational Opportunity

 - 105 Long-Range Needs Assessment

+- 210 Board of Directors' Management Procedures

 - 600 Goals and Objectives of the Education Program

-- 602 Curriculum Development
+- 602.1 Curriculum Development